by Neil MacDonald | August 29, 2012 | Comments Off on What we Need is the Equivalent of Apple for Enterprise Data Centers

 IT systems management and security are far too complex today.
 Give me a seamless experience and I’ll pay a premium for the solution – and for the hardware that enables it.

-Category: cloud-security general-technology information-security next-generation-data-center next-generation-security-infrastructure virtualization-security
+Category: cloud-security general-technology next-generation-data-center next-generation-security-infrastructure security-of-applications-and-data virtualization-security

 Tags: adaptive-security-infrastucture apple cloud-security dc-summit-na reducing-complexity virtualization